felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample01/README.md

    Create actions for map.onMapMove and map.onMousePoint that print the message received to the screen.

-<strong>Hint:<strong> You can always refer to the Typescript file “Catext.ts” to see the definition of the methods the syntax
+<strong>Hint:</strong> You can always refer to the Typescript file “Catext.ts” to see the definition of the methods the syntax
    and parameters received and returned.

-<strong>Hint:<strong> map.onMapMove and map.onMousePoint are very similar to map.onMouseClick.
+<strong>Hint:</strong> map.onMapMove and map.onMousePoint are very similar to map.onMouseClick.
 You could
    simply copy and paste the code and adapt the code to your needs.